-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 Blue Cash Everyday Card from American Express

-Best for U.S. supermarkets
+Best for US supermarkets

-Why it’s great in one sentence: The Blue Cash Everyday card earns 3% cash back at U.S. supermarkets (up to $6,000 annually, then 1%) and 2% back at U.S. gas stations, while also offering a generous introductory interest rate on purchases for 15 months, all with no annual fee.
+Why it’s great in one sentence: The Blue Cash Everyday card earns 3% cash back as a statement credit at US supermarkets (up to $6,000 annually, then 1%) and 2% back at US gas stations, while also offering a generous introductory interest rate on purchases for 15 months, all with no annual fee (see rates and fees).

-This card is right for: People who spend a significant amount of their money at U.S. supermarkets each year and don’t want to pay an annual fee for a credit card.
+This card is right for: People who spend a significant amount of their money at US supermarkets each year and don’t want to pay an annual fee for a credit card.

 Highlights:

-- Earn 3% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+- Earn 3% cash back at US supermarkets on up to $6,000 per year in purchases (then 1%).

-- Earn 2% cash back at U.S. gas stations and select U.S. department stores.
+- Earn 2% cash back at US gas stations and select US department stores.

 - Earn 1% cash back on everything else.